Polo-Marie/bikesharing/README.md

-# bikesharing
+# Bikesharing
-Bike Sharing in Des Moines!
+Bikesharing in Des Moines!

 ## Introduction
 This analysis will focus on bike activity and will be broken up into the following parts: